 In each city visited, cast and community members volunteer side by side.
 They work with schools and non-profit organizations to meet the specific needs of the city and its people.

 Saturday – Show Day

 Cast members spend a day as a team preparing for the public show.
 Each person supports all areas of the production, from stage set-up to costumes, cumulating with our international musical concert.

 Sunday – Host Family Day

-One of the most cherished days of the week, the Host Family Day provides the chance for a culture exchange between families and their cast member(s).
+The Host Family Day provides the chance for a culture exchange between families and their cast member(s).
 Together they explore the city, teach each other new customs and forge a deep bond.